 Hi, I’m Dr. Danielle Armour.

 On to the boring, albeit important stuff, you may want to know about me.
 I have a bachelor’s degree in psychology, a master’s degree in clinical social work and a doctoral degree in clinical sexology—think the study of human sexuality meets psychosexual & relationship therapy.
 I’m a certified sex therapist through the American Association of Sexuality Educators, Counselors and Therapists (AASECT).
 I am licensed to practice therapy in Massachusetts, Maine, New Hampshire and Virginia.
 I offer consultation & coaching to couples and individuals all over the world.
 Regardless of location, all of my clients are seen virtually.
 While I miss being in the office, and sharing energy, don’t let remote sessions deter you.
 I am confident in my ability to connect as deeply with you virtually as we would in person.
+I get my fill of collective energy through in-person workshops and immersive retreats that I host as the co-founder of The WISE Retreats.

 I’m my authentic self with my clients—I show up and let myself be seen.
 I have boundaries and good ethics, but what you see is what you get.
 I’m transparent.
 I’ll challenge you.
 You’ll be seen and heard, but I won’t sugarcoat anything.
 I’m me and you are you; we can both show up fully.